Quantcast

 Print Friendly and PDF

 It’s a new Moon!
-For astronomers, a new Moon means no Moon to look at.
+For astronomers, a new Moon means no Moon to see.
 For many cultures, however, the new Moon carries special meaning.
-So, what exactly IS a new Moon, when are the new Moons in 2023, and what does a new Moon look like?
+What does a new Moon look like, and what does it mean?
 Let’s explore, fellow Moon lovers …

 What Is a New Moon?